Rio 2016 Olympiad: 2013 - 2016

 During the 2012 World Cup Series the men's eight won silver in Belgrade and Lucerne and bronze in Munich and rounded off the season with an Olympic bronze medal at the 2012 Games in London.

 During the 2011 World Cup Series the men's eight took a silver medal behind Germany in Munich and a bronze in Lucerne.
 At the 2011 World Rowing Championships in Bled, they won a silver medal after rowing through opposition from Canada and Australia.
 Germany won the gold.

 At the 2010 World Rowing Championships on New Zealand's Lake Karapiro, James won a fine silver medal in the eight.
 This was an excellent step on for the crew, who were only six-tenths of a second behind the reigning world champions, Germany, as they crossed the line.
-The bronze medal went to Australia.

 James raced with the senior men's squad in 2009, winning a bronze medal in the eight at the first World Cup in Banyoles, and was placed 8th in the second British men's four in Munich.
 He also raced in the men's pair at the 2009 World U23 Championships, where he finished 8th.

-James is Lottery Funded though UK Sport.
+James is Lottery funded though UK Sport.